vladbph/cymatix-doc/README.md

     "intent_to_utterance":False
 ```

-# 12. Advanced configuration parameters
+# Advanced configuration parameters
 __NOTE!__ If the meaning of the parameters are not clear, keep the defaults or drop me a note.
 Keep in mind they are optional.
-To forse backend to use GPUs for training.
+To force backend to use GPUs for training.
 Default is CPU.
 ```
     "hw":"gpu"
 ```